1. Security protective marking

 14. New joiners

 14.1.
-Employees interested in participating in the employer support scheme must first apply to the Special Constabulary team at FHQ once appointed as a Special Constable they are then eligible to apply to their Divisional Commander or the Head of Department for inclusion in the scheme.
+Employees interested in participating in the employer support scheme must first achieve Operational Status as a Special Constable before applying to their Divisional Commander or the Head of Department for inclusion in the scheme.

 15. Retention and disposal of records